What is complex PTSD?

 - problems maintaining healthy relationships due to lack of trust — in some cases people avoid relationships completely, while others can develop unhealthy relationships

 - ongoing feelings of emptiness

 What causes complex PTSD?

-Complex PTSD can be caused by any type of severe and long-term trauma, and usually involves situations where the victim is held captive and unable to escape.
+Complex PTSD can be caused by any type of long-term trauma, and usually involves situations where the victim has little control and is unable to escape.

-The types of traumatic situations which can cause this disorder include:
+The types of traumatic situations that can cause this disorder include:

 - long-term domestic violence

-- concentration camps or prisoner of war camps
+- being held in a concentration camp or prisoner of war camp

 Complex PTSD recovery

-A diagnosis of complex PTSD should only be made by a psychiatrist or clinical psychologist who gets to know the person over a period of time.
+Treatment of PTSD and complex PTSD should occur under the care of a psychiatrist or clinical psychologist who gets to know the person over a period of time.